Frequently Asked Questions

 In Challenges, you earn 1 point per question.
 If you get three questions wrong, or if the timer runs out, the game will end.

-In the Getting Started and Next Step Paths, games are usually untimed, generally with a total of 10 questions.
-Each question is worth 1 point.
+In the Path, games are untimed and each question is worth 1 point.
 You cannot lose points by answering questions incorrectly in untimed games.

 What is Practice Mode and how do I use it?